-Born into a prominent Virginia family, Richard Keith Call (1792-1862) came of age during an era defined by westward expansion.
-Perhaps more than any other single individual, Call influenced the development of the Florida territory and laid the groundwork for statehood.
+Born into a prominent Virginia family, Richard Keith Call (1792-1862) came of age during an era defined by Indian Removal and the expansion of plantation slavery in the American South.
+Perhaps more than any other single individual, Call influenced Florida's development before statehood.

 Miniature Portraits of Richard Keith Call and Mary Kirkman Call, ca. 1824 Images courtesy of Jane Aurell Menton